Flekay/The-Farmer-Was-Replaced/README.md

 - `farmMaze(farmAmount)`: This script enables you to farm a specified amount of maze on your farm.
 You can use it to automate the process of farming maze in the game.

 ## speedrun stats
 Based on the ingame Stats page, where the stats over the last 60 seconds are displayed.
 The values are rounded to the nearest 100.
+Max upgrades are assumed.

-- `Bones`: 16.3k - 16.5k
+- `Bones`: 16.6k
+- `Power`: 60.8k # with Fertilizer
+- `Power`: 29.2k # without Fertilizer